mfrellum/littlebrother/DOC/privacy/ethical_questions.md

 ###What underlying legal fundament dictates the implementation and use of a system like littlebrother?
 See [Lane2014][2] particulary chapter 8 for a good general discussion.

 ### Can ease of collection stimulate more collection?
+Is that a good thing?
 If so?
 What are the consequenses?

 ### Does the users necessarily know the consequences of sharing?
 If not?
 What are the consequenses?
+Can managing your own privacy be a burden like managing your security through passwords?
+What is the right level of self management?

 ### Can users be bullied into surrendering their data?
 If so?
 What can be done?